us0p/alexandria/library/book notes/domain_driven_design.md

 The language is the primary carrier of the aspects of design that don't appear in code.
 Large-scale structures that organize the whole system, and bounded contexts that define the relationships of different systems and models.

+Play with the model as you talk about the system.
+Describe scenarios out loud using the elements and interactions of the model, combining concepts in ways allowed by the model.
+Find easier ways to say what you need to say and then take those new ideas back down to the diagrams and code.

+By using this language in discussions with domain experts, you quickly discover areas where your language is inadequate for their needs, or seems wrong to them.
+You also find areas where the precision of the domain language exposes contradictions or vagueness in thinking.

+The domain model will typically derive from the domain expert's jargon, but will be "cleaned up", to have sharper, narrower, definitions.
+The domain experts can and should learn these modified definitions, and should object if these definitions diverge from the meanings in the field.

+Multiplicity of language if often necessary, but the division should never be between the domain experts and the developers.

+Simple, informal UML diagrams can anchor a discussion.
+Sketch a diagram of three to five objects central to the issue at hand, and everyone can stay focused.
+The trouble comes when people feel compelled to convey the whole model or design through UML.

+Diagrams are a means of communication and explanation, and they facilitate brainstorming.
+They serve these ends best if they are minimal.
+Comprehensive diagrams of the entire object model fail to communicate or explain.
+They overwhelm the reader with detail and they lack meaning.
+They show design constraints, but they are not design specifications in every detail.
+They represent the skeletons of ideas.

+Always remember that the model is not the diagram.
+The diagram's purpose is to help communicate and explain the model.